 Being optimistic you present yourself in a positive manner.
 If you let yourself get discouraged you are not really making your best presentation and it will likely take many more calls to find someone who will overlook your less than best.
 Being optimistic doesn't mean putting all your eggs on this next call, but realizing there is an order out there and it could be this next call.

-A heart warming movie, "The Pursuit of Happyness" with Will Smith having a string of bad experiences that places him in a desperate situation, but through a series of "lucky" breaks he turns his life around has different meanings to different viewers.
+A heart warming movie, "The Pursuit of Happyness" with Will Smith having a string of bad experiences that places him in a desperate situation, but through a series of "lucky" breaks he turns his life around.
+The movie has different meanings to different viewers.
 A key lucky break for the main character is contacting a man with a lot of wealth who is impressed with what Will is able to present.
 The movie didn't emphasize that Will's character in reality made more calls than his colleagues.
 One habit was not to set the phone down between calls and another was to avoid drinking water or coffee so he wouldn't have to take a bathroom break and in general he started earlier and worked later.
 When he got his "big" opportunity he was prepared.

 While you are waiting for your lucky break you can improve your odds by being pro-active.
 A last question.
 Are you prepared for your lucky opportunity?